oprypin/sixcells/README.md

 #### Annotations

-Hover over a cell and press a keyboard button to add up to 3 characters of annotations.
+Hover over a cell and press a number on the keyboard (or hold Shift and type any text) to add up to 3 characters of annotations.
-Allowed characters: 0123456789ABC?
 Press Backspace or Tilde <kbd>`~</kbd> to delete.

+Additional color annotations are available in [Player](#player).

 #### Alternative Controls